roq-trading/roq-aster-futures/src/roq/aster_futures/index.rst

 Configuration
 -------------

-* :ref:`Gateway Config <gateway-config>`

 .. code-block:: shell

    $ $CONDA_PREFIX/share/roq-aster-futures/config.toml

 .. important::

-   The template will be replaced when the software is upgraded.
+   This template will be replaced when the software is upgraded.
-   Make a copy and modify to your needs.
+   Make a copy and modify to your own needs.

 .. include:: config.toml
    :code: toml